CalebiroLab/sm_bArr/README.md

 Please cite
 >Lanoiselée, Y., Grimes, J., Koszegi, Z. & Calebiro, D. Detecting transient trapping from a single trajectory: A structural approach.
 Entropy 23, 1–16 (2021).

-Then, the information about transient trapping is combined with that of colocalization between C1 and C2 over time using the script “cycle_states_forced_or_not.m”.
+Then, the information about transient trapping is combined with that of colocalization between recpetor and arrestin as well as with the information about colocalisation of receptor or arrestin with Clathrin Coated Pits over time using the script “cycle_states_forced_or_not.m”.
 This generates a file ‘{movie_name_basis}-C{n}_list_states.mat’ for each movie and channel n in the folder ‘global_folders.state_analysis_folder’.

 #### Time-averaged MSD
 The TAMSD is computed for each trajectory in C1 and C2 using the function ‘cycle_TAMSD.m’.
 For each trajectory, the analysis estimates the anomalous exponent α and the generalized diffusion coefficient D_α by fitting the TAMSD curve as a function of lag-time with the formula for the average TAMSD in 2 dimensions: